BlueMountainsAnalytics/bma_ont_biosec_2022/docs/CONDA_2.md

 ## Installing Conda

-For this tutorials, Conda is already installed on the AWS instances.
+For this tutorials, Conda is already installed on your virtual machine.
 You can confirm this either with the **which** command from the CLI tutorial to see where conda is installed, or you can check it by asking conda for the version installed on your system:

     course_user> conda --version
     conda 4.14.4